rajkumarpatel2602/dsa/README.md

 - Always believe you can do it.
 Keep the mental game high.

 Amazon:
-- I got convinced, I won't be able to find solution now, and I couldn'g
+- I got convinced, I won't be able to find solution now, and I couldn't

 NetApp:
 - I was convinced, I will find the right solution and I did.